-Chicken Soup for the Indian Soul at Work by Jack Canfield, Mark Victor Hansen, Juhi Rai Farmania
+Chicken Soup for the Indian Soul: At Work by Jack Canfield

 Most stories are about human relationships.
-Some of them involve entrepreneurs, but not really the creativity or even entrepreneurial part of their stories but the human grit and determination angle of their stories.
-These are stories of people finding their calling, of people learning and inspiring but have nothing to do with creativity and innovation, at least not the way I had expected them to be.
-This is the first Chicken Soup Series book and probably the last that I have read, so not sure, may be this is the format they follow for the book.
+Some of them involve entrepreneurs, but not really the creativity or even entrepreneurial part of their stories.
+It is the human grit and determination angle of their stories.
+These are stories of people finding their calling, of people learning and inspiring.
+But have nothing to do with creativity and innovation, at least not the way I had expected them to be.
+This is the first Chicken Soup Series book and probably the last that I have read, so not sure, may be this is the format they follow for all the books.